-Can we reserve a date a time for our ceremony?
+Can we reserve a date for our ceremony?

 Where can our ceremony take place?

-We can conduct ceremonies 7 days a week, 24 hours a day, 365 days a year (subject to availability).
-Surcharges are payable for certain dates and times.
-See our fees for payable surcharges.
+We conduct ceremonies 24 hours a day, 7 days a week, 365 days a year (subject to availability).
+Surcharges may apply for certain dates and times.

 What is Giving Notice?

-Giving Notice is a legal requirement that anyone wishing to marry or enter into a civil partnership must complete prior to their ceremony.
-Both parties must attend an appointment at a register office and provide certain identification documents.
+Giving Notice is a legal requirement that anyone wishing to marry or enter into a civil partnership in England or Wales must complete prior to a ceremony.

 We have Given Notice, what happens now?

-Once you have Given Noitce a statutory waiting period of 28 clear days must pass before you are able to marry or enter into a civil partnership (this waiting period could be extended to 70 days if you/and or your partner are subject to immigration control)
+Once Notice has been given a statutory waiting period of 28 days must pass before you are able to marry or enter into a civil partnership (this waiting period could be extended to 70 days if you/and or your partner are subject to immigration control).

-In the event that you need to cancel your ceremony you will be required to notify us in writing, you can send this to email@example.com
+In the event that you need to cancel your ceremony please notify us by emailing email@example.com

 Will we receive any information about the ceremony?